 I loved driving through this tunnel when I was a kid, and still feel a lot of nostalgia when I drive through.

 The arched tunnel is not very tall, so one-way traffic is the only way RVs can drive through.
 Expect delays.
 Go early/late in the day and avoid holiday weekends/school breaks for shorter waits.
 Oversize vehicles will need to pay extra for a tunnel permit.

 Canyon Overlook Trail

-This 2-mile round trip trail is easy enough for most families and you'll be rewarded by fantastic panoramic views at the end.
+This 2-mile round trip trail is easy enough for most families and you'll be rewarded with fantastic panoramic views at the end.

 The parking lot for this trail is tiny, and the shuttle doesn't come here.
 You can park along the road, away from the tunnel.

 Checkerboard Mesa is another good stop on the Zion-Mount Carmel Road.
 It's an interesting viewpoint, but most people wouldn't call it a highlight of the park.
-Last time I was here, we saw a herd of mountain sheep, which was a first for me.
+A couple of years ago, we saw a herd of mountain sheep, which was a first for me.

 This is a good opportunity to teach kids not to disturb or feed wildlife.
 Zion National Park animals would not typically be considered “dangerous,” but they are still wild.
 Those cute squirrels can give a painful bite.

 Zion Canyon is the most popular section of Zion National Park.
 It is only six miles long and serviced by a two-lane dead-end road.